 The basic truth is this: if you buy what is attractive to you, surely it will also be attractive to someone else.
 But, is that enough?
 No; not if you wish to make a profit.

-So what is the answer?… Study first, buy second.
+So what is the answer?
+Study first, buy second.
 Tangibles, like art, jewelry, antiques and other objects of virtue are different from any other kind of investment on the planet.
-Especially for works of art, keep this one profound truth in mind: you make your money on the day you buy!
+For works of art, keep this one profound truth in mind: you make your money on the day you buy!

 2. Don’t Buy on a Whim

-Don’t go shotgun shopping for everything, hoping to find a winner in there somewhere.
-Doesn’t work.
+Don’t go shotgun shopping for everything, hoping to find a winner somewhere; it doesn’t work.
 However, there are certain schools of art that have proven their value over time.

-Many American and European artists and their associated “schools” (common styles or backgrounds of influence) have nicely maintained their values and shown excellent growth over many years of exposure in the art marketplace.
-A brief list of these schools include, but are not limited to: Hudson River, Askcan (New York) artists, American and European impressionists, regionalist artists of various areas of the east coast and Midwest, Taos Founders, California impressionists, western impressionists… and on and on.
+Many American and European artists and their associated “schools” — that is, their common styles or backgrounds of influence — have nicely maintained their values and shown excellent growth over many years in the art marketplace.
+A brief list of these schools include: Hudson River, Askcan (New York) artists, American and European impressionists, regionalist artists of various areas of the east coast and Midwest, Taos Founders, California impressionists, and western impressionists.

 3. There are Great Artists Still Waiting to be Discovered

-As you develop taste for your favorite school, look for certain artists that are emerging or still on the “discovery” side of the market.
+As you develop taste for your favorite school, look for certain emerging artists or still on the “discovery” side of the market.
 Birger Sandzen (American impressionist, 1871 – 1954) was a virtual unknown until the mid 1980s.
-Now his work is hot in the marketplace and sells regularly in five and six figures, work that could be found for under a thousand dollars not that long ago.
+Now his work sells regularly in five and six figures; but it was work that could be found for under $1000 not that long ago.

-The real secret is, there are many good solid artists that can still be found for under a thousand dollars, and some of the best for under five thousand.
+The real secret is, there are many good solid artists that can still be found for under $1000, and some of the best for under $5000.

 4. Beware of Fads

-Something to remember is: Fads seldom make good investments.
-If you see an artist that is being “pushed” as an investment, listen to your inner voice.
-If it is saying “you must be kidding!” then stay as far away from it as you can.
+Fads seldom make good investments.
+If you see an artist that’s being “pushed” as an investment, listen to your inner voice.
+If it’s saying “you must be kidding!” then stay as far away from it as you can.

 Everyone has a sense of beauty and order on the inside of them — everyone — whether you realize it or not, and that inner voice will help you.
-No matter what any dealer or gallery tells you (including us), it’s the auctions and the public arenas of competition that determine the real value of goods being sold.
+No matter what any dealer or gallery tells you, it’s the auctions and the public arenas of competition that determine the real value of goods being sold.

-I read current sale results every day for many artists that I track for what is happening in the marketplace.
+I read current sale results every day for many artists that I track.
 Especially in today’s volatile economy, being informed is vital if you wish to invest wisely.
-But, whether you are investing fifty dollars or ten million, remember your inner voice.
+But, whether you’re investing $50 or $10 million, remember your inner voice.
 Usually, it has more wisdom than you realize.
 Use it wisely.

-Gayle B. Tate is the founding owner and director of G. B. Tate & Sons Fine Art since 1967.
+About the Author: Gayle B. Tate is the founder of G. B. Tate & Sons Fine Art, based in Laramie, Wyoming.
 He specializes in American and European paintings, sculpture, drawings and fine prints.
 His services include authentication and appraisal of fine art.
-Mr. Tate currently works through his office in Laramie, Wyoming.
-You are invited to visit his web site at http://www.gbtate.com.

 Photo Credit: Robin.elaine